The Cambridge Tribology Course: Friction, Wear and Lubrication

 Dr Glyn Roper is a lubrication consultant with long experience of formulation and testing at the Shell Research Laboratories at Thornton, Cheshire.

-Dr Michael Sutcliffe is a Reader in the Department of Engineering at Cambridge and has research interests in both materials science and tribology.
+Professor Michael Sutcliffe is Professor in Mechanics of Materials in the Department of Engineering at Cambridge and has research interests in both materials science and tribology.

 Professors Bull, Hutchings and Williams and Dr Roper have all been awarded the Tribology Trust Silver Medal.

-The course will be held at the Institute for Manufacturing,17 Charles Babbage Road, Cambridge.
+The course will be held at the Moller Centre, Cambridge.

-The course fee includes lunches on all three days, a Cambridge walking tour and the Course Dinner at Gonville and Caius college.
+The course fee includes lunches on all three days, a Cambridge walking tour and the Course Dinner.

 T: +44 (0) 1223 766141